metalman3797/Cura-Dremel-Printer-Plugin/README.md

 4. Set the slicing options that you want.

-5. (Optional, but recommended) Zoom in on the part until it fills the screen.
+5. <a name="Section5"></a>(Optional, but recommended) Zoom in on the part until it fills the screen.
 As the plugin saves out the .g3drem file it will grab a screenshot of the main cura window for use as the preview image that is displayed on the Ideabuilder screen.
 The area inside the red box shown in the image below (but not in the actual cura window when you use the plugin) is what will be used in the screenshot.
 The preview on the Dremel is **much** better if you zoom in on the part that you're printing until the part fills the screenshot area.

 For instance:
 ![Zoom in on the part](/docs/Zoom_For_Screenshot.PNG)